 - Aim is to record and preserve history of traditional mat hooking in province

-– Ongoing with 861 mats registered to date
+- Ongoing with approximately 1100 mats registered to date

-– Mats must be 25 years old and have been hooked in this province
+- Mats must have been hooked in this province prior to 1995

 - Process is to photograph mat, record info on current owner and on the mat maker (if known) and do a condition report